plantoptimusprimebat/Disease-Scout/README.md

-# 🌾 Sugarcane Disease Scout
+# 🌾 Disease Scout

-A Streamlit app for sugarcane farmers to identify leaf diseases using the PlantNet API, with automatic GPS location capture and weather data collection for building disease prediction models.
+A Streamlit app for farmers to identify leaf diseases using the PlantNet API, with automatic GPS location capture and weather data collection for building disease prediction models.

 ## Features